 You are a small business owner.
 You worked 60-hour weeks, invested money, sacrificed time with family and friends and now, finally, are reaping the profits from your business.
 Your spouse enjoyed the benefits of your hard work but now, you find yourself embroiled in a bitter divorce.
 Worse, your spouse is demanding a piece of your company.
 In Massachusetts, a closely held business is considered an asset of the marriage and divisible as part of the settlement.
 What can you do to protect your business and income?
-Below are ways to be proactive and protect your business during divorce or other unexpected life events.
+Below are ways to be proactive and protect your business during a divorce or other unexpected life events.

-- Draft a pre-nuptial agreement.
 A pre-nuptial agreement can be written with specific instructions stating what is to happen with the business in the event of a divorce.
 Think of your pre-nuptial agreement as another business planning document.
 The agreement can discuss a business that you had prior to your marriage as well as what will happen to any new entities created during the marriage.

-- Draft a post-nuptial agreement.
 Not as common as a pre-nuptial agreement, a post-nuptial agreement is similar to a pre-nuptial agreement except it is drafted during the marriage.
 Terms and conditions can be negotiated and drafted to discuss the future of your business in the event of a divorce.

-- Contact your lawyer to discuss drafting partnership and buy-sell agreements in the event one partner divorces.
+Contact your lawyer to discuss drafting partnership and buy-sell agreements in the event one partner divorces.
 Depending on your specific business entity and corporate structure, you can draft agreements that designate if one partner divorces, shares are sold to the remaining stockholders.
 This is not a guarantee that your spouse will not gain any of your business assets, but it may prevent your spouse from becoming an unintended owner of your business.

 Do not hesitate to call Fleischer Law Solutions with any questions concerning your small business during divorce or any other asset protection issue.